Saint Patrick's Day in the United States: Holyoke, Massachusetts

 This western Massachusetts factory town was the site of massive Irish immigration in the 19th century and hosts a parade its organizers claim is the second largest in the United States.
 It is scheduled on the Sunday following Saint Patrick's Day each year.
 Attendance exceeds 300,000, with over 25,000 marchers through a 2.3-mile route in the city of 40,000.
 A 10K road race and many events create a remarkable festival weekend.
 Each year an Irish-American who has distinguished himself or herself in his or her chosen profession is awarded the John F. Kennedy National Award.
 JFK was a National Award Winner in the 1958 Holyoke Parade.
 Other winners include author Tom Clancy, Homeland Security Director Tom Ridge, and actor Pat O'Brien.

 Hot Springs, Arkansas

-The Hot Springs, Arkansas, parade is among world's shortest and is held annually on historic Bridge Street, designated "The Shortest Street in the World" in the 1940s by Ripley’s Believe It or Not.
+The Hot Springs, Arkansas, parade is among world's shortest and is held annually on historic Bridge Street, designated "The Shortest Street in the World" in the 1940s by Ripley's Believe It or Not.
 The street is 98 feet long, making it suitable for the shortest Saint Patrick's Day parade in the world.

 Jackson, Mississippi

-Mal's St. Paddy's Parade in downtown Jackson started in 1983 and has grown each year.
-The parade is the brainchild of Jackson entrepreneur Malcolm White, who is now the executive director of the Mississippi Arts Commission.
+Hal's St. Paddy's Parade in downtown Jackson started in 1983 and has grown each year.
+The parade is the brainchild of Jackson entrepreneur Malcolm White, who later was the executive director of the Mississippi Arts Commission.
 For years, a highlight of the parade was the Sweet Potato Queens, who started a separate parade in 2011 because their ranks of marchers had grown too numerous.